getlynx/LynxCI/README.md

 	wget -qO - https://getlynx.io/install.sh | bash

 For complete details on the above command, please visit this [Medium article][9] for all the information you need.

-## [LynxCI for Pi 4][3]

-The above instructions work fine for a Raspberry Pi 3 or 4 if you want to play, learn and do it manually.
-But if you want to get your Raspberry Pi up and running quick, the ISO is for you.
-Simply [download the LynxCI ISO from here][4] and then flash it to an SD card.
-We have found [the Raspberry Pi Imager][5] to be very easy to use.
-Then insert the card into the SD card slot on the bottom of the Raspberry Pi and power it on.
-No keyboard, mouse or monitor is required.
-You must plug in an ethernet cable connection to the device; maybe from your home router.
-It will be fully functional in about 20 minutes.

-[Click here to get the latest ISO file for your Raspberry Pi Imager][3]

 ## Help